EveryVoiceTTS/EveryVoice/docs/index.md

 The [National Research Council](https://nrc.canada.ca/en/research-development/research-collaboration/programs/canadian-indigenous-languages-technology-project) has partnered with the [Onkwawenna Kentyohkwa Kanyen’kéha immersion school](https://onkwawenna.info/), [W̱SÁNEĆ School Board](https://wsanecschoolboard.ca/), [University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills](https://www.bluequills.ca/), and the [University of Edinburgh](https://www.cstr.ed.ac.uk/) to research and develop state-of-the-art speech synthesis (text-to-speech) systems and techniques for Indigenous languages in Canada, with a focus on how to integrate text-to-speech technology into the classroom.

 The project is titled [Speech Generation for Indigenous Language Education](https://nrc.canada.ca/en/research-development/research-collaboration/programs/speech-generation-indigenous-language-education) (SGILE) and the EveryVoice TTS toolkit is one of the products of this collaboration.
-Detailed information about this project can be found in our [recent submission](assets/sgile_preprint.pdf) to Computer Speech & Language (Under Review).
+Detailed information about this project can be found in our [recent article](https://doi.org/10.1016/j.csl.2024.101723) published in Computer Speech & Language.

 ### What is EveryVoice and this documentation about?